BeneStrahm/pyLEK/plotters/README.md

 1) By modifying default.mplstyle with the style_dict passed by the plot function

 2) By creating an own mplstyle-sheet and specifying it in the plot function.
 In this case, copy or create a style sheet, e.g. default.mpystyle and give it your own name.
-Your own sheets are not uploaded to github since they are excluded via the plotters\.gitignore
+Your own sheets are not uploaded to github since they are excluded via the plotters/.gitignore

 ## LaTeX support

-All plots support the option to export a .pdf from matplotlib and then use inkscape through the command line interface to let it create a .pdf_tex.
+All plots support the option to export a .pdf from matplotlib and then use Inkscape through the command line interface to let Inkscape create a .pdf_tex.

-The .pdf_tex file can the be imported to LaTeX.
+The .pdf_tex file can then be imported to LaTeX.

+The advantage here is that your LaTeX-Document will take care about the styling of the figure.
+E.g. the font in the figure will be the same as you set in your LaTeX-Document.
+Also you can save LaTeX-Code with matplotlib in your figure which LaTeX will then compile, which can be helpful e.g when using mathematical expressions.

 Requirements:
 - Inkscape installation (https://inkscape.org/de/)